erikkurcz/2048/README.md

 A version that has a:

-* 60% chance of generating a 1
+* 80% chance of generating a 1
-* 20% chance of generating a 2
+* 19% chance of generating a 2
-* 20% chance of generating a 3
+* 1% chance of generating a 3, which is effectively useless and will make this a lot harder for you

 ### Play [**at this link**](https://erikkurcz.github.io/2048)